oicr-ibc/cssscl/README.rst

 **2. Perform the classification using the test set without the optimization:**

-**Note**: For the test set data provided above the values of the parameters used in the model have already been optimized and are included as part of the test set data (see the optimum_kmer directory in the test_set/ directory provided).
-Thus for the test dataset the optimization is not required to be performed prior to running the classifier.
-On how to run the classifier by performing the optimization stage first please see the step 3 below.

  .. code-block:: bash

       # use cssscl to classify sequences in TEST.fa